Magwi County

 Magwi County, also Magwe County, is a county in Eastern Equatoria, South Sudan.

 Location

 The county is located in Eastern Equatoria.
-It was earlier located in Eastern Equatoria State, in southern South Sudan.
 It is bordered to the west and north by Juba County, by Torit County to the north east, by Ikotos County to the southeast and by the Republic of Uganda to the south.
 The county headquarters at Magwi, are located approximately 140 km, by road, southeast of Juba, the capital and largest city in the country.

 Towns include Nimule, Pageri, Magwi, Palotaka and Pajok.

 Overview

 The county is one of the eight counties that constitute Eastern Equatoria State.
 The county borders one of South Sudan's most important trading partners; the Republic of Uganda.
 The White Nile enters the county near the town of Nimule, before flowing north along the county's eastern border.
 Magwi County is divided into three payams (Sudan)|payams (sub-counties): Magwi Payam, Pajok Payam and Iwire Payam.
 The town of Magwi is the county headquarters.